-This recipe is for Spiced Apple Jam, not to be confused with Spicy Apple Jam, (which I will post separately).
+This recipe is for Spiced Apple Jam, not to be confused with Spicy Apple Jam.
 This recipe is not at all spicy, it does contain spices like cinnamon and cloves though.

 Special Equipment and Ingredients

 You will need mason jars to store the jam.
 These can be found in department and hardware stores as well as some dollar stores.
 I prefer using 8-ounce jars but any size jars can be used.
-Wide-mouth jars are also a good choice because it makes it easier to fill and to get every last bit of jam out of the jar.
+Wide-mouth jars are also a good choice because they make it easier to fill and to get every last bit of jam out of the jar.

 Paraffin is also used to preserve the jam.
 You are probably wondering about using wax in food, but don’t worry, it’s perfectly safe and easy to remove.